la2050/archive/_projects/2015/arts-for-incarcerated-youth-network.md

   collaborative that provides exceptional arts programming in order to build resiliency and wellness, eliminate recidivism, and transform the juvenile justice system.
-'In one to three sentences, please describe your proposal.': >- AIYN is seeking funds to match an investment by the Los Angeles County Probation Department and the Los Angeles County Arts Commission to provide comprehensive, multi-disciplinary arts programming in all juvenile detention camps and halls across Los Angeles County in the coming year.
-This bold initiative has the power to transform our young people, the systems that serve them, and create a powerful resource for the creative economy in Los Angeles.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Implement a pilot or new project